Table of Contents

 -

-How many reps are best for the lower trap?
+How many reps are best for the lower traps?

 As you become stronger, you can increase the weight load or the number of repetitions.